keithalewis/math/lo.md

 (Bolyai, Lobaschevsky)

-Logical systems specify _propositions_, statements that are either _true_ or _false_, and _rules of inference_, ways of combining true propositions to _prove_ other true propositions.
+Logical systems specify _propositions_: statements that are either _true_ or _false_, and _rules of inference_: ways of combining true propositions to _prove_ other true propositions.

 Mathematicians prove _theorems_.
 Typically they have the form 'if